dkazanc/ToMoBAR/Readme.md

-# TOmographic MOdel-BAsed Reconstruction (ToMoBAR) software
+# TOmographic MOdel-BAsed Reconstruction (ToMoBAR)

 ## ToMoBAR is a library of direct and model-based regularised iterative reconstruction algorithms